MagdalenaZZ/drugXdisease_network/README.md

 ## Conclusions

 ### Feature Engineering

+This is a way to create more features for learning without adding more data, but just using the existing data.

 - Added graph-based metrics to embeddings:
   - **Shortest Path Length**: Between drug and disease nodes.
   - **Number of Paths**: Connections between drug and disease nodes.